paishee/fncd/README.md

 # fndt
 JavaScript package allowing you to see function data like body and arguments from outside of the function<br>
-it uses string scoping to isolate and separate arguments then bunches them all into one simple class for your use<br>
+it uses string scoping to isolate and separate arguments then bunches them all into one simple class for your use
-it has both asynchronous and synchronous parts

 - easy to use
 - open source